Silvio Denz: Personal life

-He has one son, born in 1988.
+Denz has one son, born in 1988.
+He holds dual citizenship of Switzerland and Italy.

 Collector

 Pictures

-Silvio Denz collects works of art via his company Art & Trade.
+Denz collects works of art via his company Art & Trade.

 Wine

-He has been buying vintage wines for over 30 years, mainly from Bordeaux.
+Denz has been buying vintage wines for over 30 years, mainly from Bordeaux.
 His private cellar contains more than 35,000 bottles.

 Crystal

 His interest in perfume bottles dates from his time at Alrodo.
-Today, he is the owner of the world's largest private collection of bottles by the celebrated French glass artist René Lalique.
+Today, he is the owner of the world's largest private collection of bottles by the French glass artist René Lalique.